 ***Also, Equal Rites is intended as a feminist book, but I’m not sure it quite works.
 Esk is nominally the protagonist.
 She’s a young girl who becomes a wizard, previously an all-male occupation on the Disc (women who can do magic are supposed to become witches).
 But the book is really focused on Granny Weatherwax.
 Esk has basically no agency and no inner life.
 The book comes off as Granny, and destiny, deciding that Esk will be a wizard, without Esk herself ever having much say.
 Pratchett later got much better at writing women as unique individuals with agency, and at writing characters struggling to find their place in the world.
 I think of Tiffany Aching as basically Esk 2.0, for instance.
 Tiffany is what Esk could’ve and should’ve been.
 Indeed, in one of the Tiffany Aching books, Esk has a walk-on part that reveals what she’s been up to in the many years since Equal Rites.
 I think that walk-on part exists because Pratchett wanted to give Esk some of the agency and character arc she never got in Equal Rites.

 ****Which as an aside is why some readers with left-wing political views are suspicious of Vimes and the City Watch books.
 If you think the main function of idealized fictional police is to blind us to the problems with actually-existing police, the City Watch books may not be your thing (and if so, fair enough).
 Then again, maybe they will be your thing!
 I know this may seem totally random that I’m even talking about this.
 But recently I’ve listened to several podcasts by Pratchett fans who are quite suspicious of, or even hostile to, police–but who like the City Watch books anyway.
 I have no idea how representative those folks are of anyone besides themselves.
 But still, I found their mostly-positive reactions to Vimes and the City Watch books striking.
 I think those positive reactions illustrate three broader points.
 One is, the Discworld books are fantasy stories.
 They reflect and comment on our world, yes.
 But they’re not meant to convey all of Terry Pratchett’s own views on politics or anything else, much less take a stand on any real world political issue.
-For starters, there aren’t any democracies on the Disc, but that doesn’t mean that Terry Pratchett disapproves of democracy!
+For starters, there aren’t any democracies on the Disc (with the sort-of exception of Ephebe), but that doesn’t mean that Terry Pratchett disapproves of democracy!
 So I think most readers will be able to suspend disbelief and just enjoy the Discworld books for what they are.
 Second, Pratchett’s most interested in individual people.
 He’s interested in the choices people make and why, and how those choices affect them and those around them.
 He sees the good and bad sides of everybody, even if he’s more skeptical of some people than others.
 And he knows that people often have mixed or contradictory feelings and opinions (about politics, and everything else).
 I think that many readers of various political stripes will find characters they can relate to in the Discworld.
 Third, Pratchett was capable of writing compellingly about views he likely disagreed with.
 In one of the later City Watch books, Night Watch, we get Sam Vimes’ backstory through a terrific plot device.
 Vimes accidentally gets sent back in time and has to train his own younger self to be a policeman.
 Oh, and he has to keep his younger self alive, as Ankh-Morpork undergoes a violent revolution modeled on Les Miserables.
 In Night Watch, Pratchett seriously entertains the idea that left-wing revolutionaries might be right–that sometimes we need to burn it all down.
 Night Watch also asks what it means to be a policeman–a civilian dedicated to preserving the status quo–when there’s no longer any status quo to preserve, or worth preserving.
 And Night Watch enriches our sense of Sam Vimes as an individual.
 We learn to understand, if not necessarily agree with, Vimes’ own later motives and choices.
 Night Watch is my pick for the best Discworld book, but to appreciate it you need to read the City Watch books that come before it.